DIFFERENT APPROACHES TO WRINKLE REMOVAL:

 How does Botox work?

-Botox works by targeting the main parts that are causing wrinkles and fine lines.
-Specifically the areas of muscle contraction that is responsible for the crow feet and frown lines.
-It works by injecting the targeted muscles with Botox in order to temporarily reduce any muscle activity
+Botox works by targeting the main parts causing wrinkles and fine lines.
+Specifically, the muscle contraction areas are responsible for the crow feet and frown lines.
+It works by injecting the targeted muscles with Botox to reduce any muscle activity temporarily.

 What are fillers?